pietervdvn/MapComplete/Docs/SpecialInputElements.md

 name | doc
 ------ | -----
-key | the value of this tag will initialize search (default: name) options | A JSON-object of type `{ removePrefixes: string[], removePostfixes: string[] }`.
+key | the value of this tag will initialize search (default: name).
+This can be a ';'-separated list in which case every key will be inspected.
+The non-null value will be used as search options | A JSON-object of type `{ removePrefixes: string[], removePostfixes: string[] }`.

 subarg \| doc